The-Animonculory/DogeCraft/RULES.md

 Do not place unwanted lava or water around the map.

-The use of stolen or hacked accounts is not permitted.

-Do not use any derogatory terms on the server.

-Any form of hate speech is prohibited.

-Be polite and show respect to each other.

 Drama, politics, and religion in the chat are prohibited.

-Do not use any fancy or glitchy characters in chat.

 Do not argue with or harass staff members.

-Do not loot another player’s death location.

 Do not modify other players’ builds without their consent.

 - By joining the server, you agree to have read these rules and agree to them.